aaronalbinson/fresh/src/pages/rules.md

     paragraph: '# Rules'
     rparagraph: >-
-      This is Fresh: Best of British so entries are only open to entrants in the UK
+      This is Fresh: Best of British so entries are only open to entrants in the UK.

-      There are no categories in Fresh and we are looking for great creativity in the following areas

-      Advertising

-      Craft

-      Communications

-      Design

-      Experiential

-      Home Made

-      Innovation

-      Moving Images

-      Performance

-      Spacial

-      Weird & Wonderful.
+      With our new format, we are now exclusively focusing on Design.
+The categories are as follows:

+      – Brand Campaigns\

+      – Brand Creation\

+      – Brand Rebrand\

+      – Posters\

+      – Publication Design\

+      – Craft Collaboration (writing, illustration or photography for design)\

+      – Packaging\

+      – Environmental (exhibitions, way-finding, environmental graphics etc.)\

+      – Web Design\

+      – App Design\

+      – TV, Film/Video Graphics\

+      – Digital Installations\

+      – The Big F

-      You can submit as many entries as you like for one set fee
+      You can submit as many entries as you like for one set fee.

-      £25.00 + vat Students or Members of the Public (who are not in full time employment in the Creative Sectors)
+      £25.00 + vat Students or Members of the Public (who are not in full time employment in the Creative Sectors).

-      £100.00 + vat Freelancers, Boutique or Small Agencies/Shops, Start Ups or Consultancies under 5 Staff – any small business falls under this fee bracket
+      £100.00 + vat Freelancers, Boutique or Small Agencies/Shops, Start Ups or Consultancies under 5 Staff – any small business falls under this fee bracket.

       £500.00 + vat Mid-Size Agencies & Independents & SME’s with over five